 DiskPart /s F:\CreatePartitions-UEFI.txt

 - If you use a custom partition layout on Windows 10 for desktop editions, update the push-button recovery script so the recovery tools can recreate the custom partition layout when needed.

-To avoid bare metal recovery boot issues due to partition size, it is recommended that manufacturers allow the bare metal recovery feature’s auto generation script to create the partition used for the recovery WIM.
-If manufacturer’s wish to use a custom DISKPART script for partition creation, the recommended minimum partition size is 990MB and a minimum of 250MB of free space.
+To avoid bare metal recovery boot issues due to partition size, manufacturers should allow the bare metal recovery feature's auto generation script to create the partition used for the recovery WIM.
+If manufacturer's want to use a custom DISKPART script to create partitions, the recommended minimum partition size is 990MB with a minimum of 250MB of free space.

 Use a deployment script to apply the Windows images on the newly created partitions.
 For more information, see Capture and Apply Windows, System, and Recovery Partitions.